 [(A-1) Maintenance dredging not to exceed the dredging limits for the area as previously authorized and dredged.]

-[(D-1)] BRD-1 Dredging, filling, or construction on submerged lands, including construction of harbors, piers, and marinas, [and artificial reefs] not to include shoreline hardening structures.
+[(D-1)] BRD-1 Dredging, excluding sand recovery for beach restoration projects, filling, or construction on submerged lands, including construction of harbors, piers, and marinas, [and artificial reefs].

 R-6 MINING AND EXTRACTION

-[(D-1)] BRD-1 Mining and extraction of any material or natural resource[under a] other than of geothermal resources, the exploration and development of which will be processed as a renewable energy project under section 13-3-22 (P-12).
+[(D-1)] BRD-1 Mining and extraction of any material or natural resource[under a] other than sand recovery for beach restoration projects, or of geothermal resources, the exploration and development of which will be processed as a renewable energy project under section 13-3-22 (P-12).
 A management plan [approved], which shall be reviewed simultaneously with the permit, is also required.

 R-7 SINGLE FAMILY RESIDENCE